 For the platter

 - Assemble your platter in your preferred manner.
 I like to place some items in small bowls, and others directly on the board or plate.
 Garnish with dill/parsley, lemon wedges and pickled onion.
-Be sure to provide a "waste" plate for the seafood shells and used lemon wedges.1 – 2 crab leg clusters, 6 – 10 jumbo shrimp, 6 crawfish, 1 Pound live clams, 4 oz smoked Norwegian salmon slices, 1 tin fish roe, 1 pound mussels, 6 lemon wedges, 1 cup mini pickles, 1/2 cucumber, 1 bunch fresh dill or parsley
+Be sure to provide a "waste" plate for the seafood shells and used lemon wedges.1 – 2 crab leg clusters, 6 – 10 jumbo shrimp, 6 crawfish, 1 pound live clams, 4 ounces smoked Norwegian salmon slices, 1 tin fish roe, 1 pound mussels, 6 lemon wedges, 1 cup mini pickles, 1/2 cucumber, 1 bunch fresh dill or parsley

 For the cocktail sauce